Our rating(3.6/5)

 The mobile terminal is an Ingenico Move 5000 model.
 Photo: Barclaycard

 Although not advertised on the website any more, Barclaycard can also offer a desktop card machine or other models to suit your till setup.
-However, the Ingenico Move/5000 and PAX machines above are the most popular – and flexible – ones.
+However, the Ingenico Move/5000 and PAX machine above are the most popular, and flexible, ones.

-It may be possible to set up a POS integration with some of these card machines, but only a few of our most recommended EPOS work with Barclaycard, such as SumUp Point of Sale.
+It may be possible to set up a POS integration with some of these card machines, but only a few of our most recommended EPOS work with Barclaycard, such as TouchBistro.

 Barclaycard doesn’t have a web portal for viewing sales remotely from the Move/5000 card machine, but now offers a FreshBooks accounting integration to bridge that gap.
 Smartpay Touch has a web dashboard where sales and transactions are viewable, which makes sense because it has more POS features generally.